 During the American Revolution, Capt.
 Jonathan Haraden captured dozens of British merchant ships at sea.
 Most people could only hear of the privateer’s bold exploits, but on June 4, 1780, thousands had a ringside seat for one of the most dramatic engagements of the war.

 Haraden preyed on British fears of Yankee privateers, outmaneuvering larger foes and often capturing them through sheer nerve — without firing a shot.
-If he ordered his helmsman to steer for a vessel, his crew assumed their prize was in the bag.
+If he ordered his helmsman to steer for a vessel, his crew assumed they had their prize in the bag.

 Privateers were crucial to the American war effort.